Error Mitigation Thresholds in Noisy Random Quantum Circuits: Mutual Information Probe

-\emph{Numerical Tests.---}Figure \ref{fig:data} summarizes our numerical results.
+Figure \ref{fig:data} summarizes our numerical results on the mutual information between two sites in the system, which serves as a probe of the two phases.
 We run numerical simulations of random circuits, together with noise and antinoise, to characterize this phase transition in two settings.
 In the first case [see Fig.~\ref{fig:data}(a-d)], we simulate an infinite-dimensional circuit where entangling gates can exist between any pair of qubits and noise is random in both space and time.
 In the second case [see Fig.~\ref{fig:data}(e-f)], we simulate $(1+1)D$ circuit dynamics assuming quenched noise, where the randomness is only spatial.
 The first model is a test of the high-dimensional limit of the model, while the second model is the same one considered in Theorem \ref{thm:quenched-1d}.

 In both cases, we initialize a state of a $N$-qubit register in a global Haar-random state, which corresponds to the string $\propto I^{\otimes N} + S^{\otimes N}$ in the statistical-mechanical mapping.
 For the infinite-dimension model, we apply random Haar gates on a set of $N/2$ disjoint pairs, randomly drawn from all $N(N-1)/2$ possible pairs of qubits.
-For the $(1+1)D$ model, each time-step corresponds to a layer in the brickwork circuit in Fig.~\ref{fig:model} with periodic boundary conditions.
+For the $(1+1)D$ model, each time-step corresponds to a layer in the brickwork circuit in Fig.~\ref{fig:model}(a) with periodic boundary conditions.
 Each layer of unitary gates is followed by the noise-antinoise channel on all qubits.

 After evolving the circuit to depth $d$, we take the partial trace of two qubits and calculate correlation metrics between the two qubits \cite{Skinner2019,Li2019}.
 These low-order correlations are exponentially suppressed in $N$ for $\sigma = 0$, but they develop a peak at the critical point where long-range correlations develop.
 For $D=1$, the pair consists a randomly chosen qubit and its corresponding anti-pode at a distance of $N/2$; for the all-to-all model, both qubits are randomly chosen.